 - "Broad-spectrum" protection (protects against "both UVA and UVB" rays) - look for sunscreens that have these words on their labels

 - Sun Protection Factor (SPF) 30 or greater

-- Water resistance for up to either 40 or 80 minutes
+- Water resistance (look for a product with at least 40 to 80 minutes of water resistance)